baijiacms/JavaQuestPlayer/README.md

-Quest Soft player for JavaSE.
+Quest Soft player for JavaWeb.

-It is developed in Java language, of which 20% is implemented in c++.
+It is developed in Java language, support to play QSP games on the web, the beta version restricts single player games, and the release version will supports multiplayer games.

 The application is still in the beta stage.
 At present,can run on the windows x64 version..